 Background: Positive and negative psychological factors are associated with mortality and cardiovascular disease.
-This study prospectively investigated associations between daily frequency of laughter, and mortality and cardiovascular disease in a community-based population.
+This study prospectively investigated associations of daily frequency of laughter with mortality and cardiovascular disease in a community-based population.

 Methods: This study included 17,152 subjects ≥40 years old who participated in an annual health check in Yamagata Prefecture.
-Self-reported daily frequency of laughter was grouped into 3 categories (≥1/week; ≥1/month but <1/week; <1/month).
-Associations between daily frequency of laughter and increase in all-cause mortality and cardiovascular disease incidence were determined using Cox proportional hazards modeling.
+Self-reported daily frequency of laughter was grouped into three categories (≥1/week; ≥1/month but <1/week; <1/month).
+Associations of daily frequency of laughter with increase in all-cause mortality and cardiovascular disease incidence were determined using Cox proportional hazards modeling.